jckantor/TCLab/README.rst

 TCLab: Temperature Control Laboratory
 =====================================

-The `BYU Arduino Temperature Control Lab <http://apmonitor.com/pdc/index.php/Main/ArduinoTemperatureControl>`__ is designed as a modular, portable, and inexpensive solution for hands-on process control learning.
+The `BYU Arduino Temperature Control Lab <http://apmonitor.com/pdc/index.php/Main/ArduinoTemperatureControl>`__ is a modular, portable, and inexpensive solution for hands-on process control learning.
 Heat output is adjusted by modulating current flow to each of two transistors.
 Thermistors measure the temperatures.
 Energy from the transistor output is transferred by conduction and convection to the temperature sensor.
 The dynamics of heat transfer provide rich opportunities to implement single and multivariable control systems.
  The lab is integrated into a small PCB shield which can be mounted to any `Arduino <https://www.arduino.cc/>`__ or Arduino compatible microcontroller.
 Experiments can then be programmatically controlled using Python over a USB connection.

 The TCLab modules provides access to the temperature control lab using Python, and includes the necessary Arduino firmware for device operation.

 Installation
 ------------